frederic-perez/AmE-dictionary/data/dictionary.md

 __avid__ _adj_ :three::hammer:
 __avocation__ _n_ :two::pencil2: An activity taken up in addition to one's regular work or profession, usually for enjoyment; a hobby. _Her detective avocation._ :es: (= minor occupation) > diversión f, distracción f; (= employment) > vocación
 __avowed__ _v_
-__avuncular__ _adj_ :three: Everyone likes an avuncular guy, that is someone who is kind and patient and generally indulgent with people younger than he is.
+__avuncular__ _adj_ :four: Everyone likes an avuncular guy, that is someone who is kind and patient and generally indulgent with people younger than he is.
 The Dalai Lama is an avuncular fellow.
 So is Santa Claus.
 Unless you haven't been good.
 Resembling a uncle in kindness or indulgence.
 __aw__ _Interj._ Used to express sympathy, tenderness, disapproval, or disbelief. _Aw, snap!_
 __awash__ _adj_ :eight: __1__ Covered or flooded with water, especially seawater or rain. _The boat rolled violently, her decks awash._ _Syn_ flooded, covered with water, under water __2__ Submerged, engulfed, submersed. _The road was awash and impassable in places._ __3__ Containing large numbers or amounts of someone or something. _The city was awash with journalists._ _Washington is awash with muscleflexors._ _Market awash with coal._ __4__ Level with the surface of water so that it just washes over. _A rock awash outside the reef entrance._
 __awe__ :two::hammer: _Rob regarded the complex systems with awe._